asadsid95/inventory_oop/README.md

 - Need to find a use for using these (less priority)
 - **Use case** : __contains__ to check if element in object's container (list, tuples)

-4. Class method (takes the class itself as first arg and can call class attri)
+4. Class method (takes the class itself as first arg & can call class attri)
 - Need to find a use for using these
 - **Use case**:
-- - Factory methods to return object
+- - creates factory methods () return object
+- - alt. constructors

+5. Static method (takes neither)
+- creating utility methods